Powerlearnproject/se-day1-assignment-Teambizzoe/README.md

 _Define prompt engineering and discuss its importance in interacting with AI models._
 Prompt engineering is all about crafting questions or instructions concisely and specifically to get desired search outputs.

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective.
+_Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+Explain why the improved prompt is more effective._
 Vague: Give me guidelines to become great.
 Prompt Engineering: What does it take to become great in what I am doing as a seasoned researcher in the agricultural field?
+The improved prompt clarified what would be brought back, and the AI would dive deeper into my discipline to give me something spectacular than something generic.